-As outside general counsel for many clients, Rick connects deeply with their businesses — serving on corporate boards, creating financial models and fundraising presentations for start-ups, and analyzing strategic problems in transactions and litigation to frame issues properly for better-informed corporate decisions.
-These business skills have been buttressed by years of merger and acquisition advisory work for clients, including deal prospecting, due diligence, negotiation, financial modeling, deal execution, and post-merger integration.
-Rick’s clients come from many industries: SaaS, ecommerce, clothing retailers and fashion designers, health care, real estate, financial services, computer hardware, IT consulting, strategy consulting, construction materials, import/export, enterprise software, and contract manufacturing.
+In director, board observer, or board advisor roles, Rick draws on his experience serving on corporate and nonprofit boards, creating financial models and fundraising presentations for start-ups, and analyzing strategic problems in transactions and litigation to frame issues properly for better-informed corporate decisions.
+For expanding companies, he shares his years of merger and acquisition advisory work for clients, including deal prospecting, due diligence, negotiation, financial modeling, deal execution, and post-merger integration.
+Finally, his experience is not limited to one field; his clients come from many industries: health care, SaaS, ecommerce, clothing retailers and fashion designers, consumer foodstuffs, real estate, financial services, computer hardware, IT consulting, strategy consulting, construction materials, import/export, enterprise software, and contract manufacturing.

-Rick’s pro bono work involves giving initial education to parents entering the special education process with their local school district.
+As the parent of a child with autism, Rick’s pro bono work educates parents entering the special education process with their local school district.
 Rick explains IDEA’s procedural requirements and the FAPE standard, and he provides advice about advocacy and negotiation strategy.
 Rick often provides referrals to subject-matter experts who can perform appropriate independent evaluations and to lawyers and advocates who regularly represent children and families.

 Rick is a graduate of the Cornell Law School.
 Before law school, Rick was an Infantry officer in the U.S. Army stationed in Hawaii and Georgia.
 He is a graduate of the Officer Candidate, Airborne, and Ranger Schools.
 He has a BA in English from Allegheny College where he served on the Alumni Council for six years.